-Dragon Ball Super Episode 77-78 Spoilers: Goku, Zeno Plan A Multiverse Match T
+‘Dragon Ball Super’ Episode 77-78 Spoilers: Goku, Zeno Plan A Multiverse Match T

 — Dragon Ball Super (@DBSuperZT) January 22, 2017

-One bearded God looks like a Viking and another one is female God of Destruction is accompanied by an old Supreme Kai and a cool angel.
+One bearded God looks like a Viking and another one is a female God of Destruction accompanied by an old Supreme Kai and a cool angel.
 The third God of Destruction looks like a huge robot.
 The fourth God identified looked a bit like a pink pig or mouse.
-Next one on the list is a fox God of Destruction followed by the clown God of Destruction.
+The next one on the list is a fox God of Destruction followed by the clown God of Destruction.
 This clown looks a bit like Joker and the angel accompanying him seems to mimic the appearance of Harley Quinn.
 Interesting enough, this was the only universe that had an extra person since there is a cloaked guy them.

 Universe 6 God of Destruction Beerus with the angel Whis is also there to represent the world where Goku lives.
 Then there’s Champa and Vados from Universe 7.
 Another that that looked similar to the Egyptian deity Bes complete with a red beard has also been revealed.
 Universe 10 has an elephant God that looks like the Indian god Ganesh.
-He is accompanied by Gowasu, and a petite female angel.
+He is accompanied by Gowasu and a petite female angel.

-The appearances of the last two Gods were finally shown in Dragon Ball Super Universe Survival Arc extended preview and one looks a bit like a bird, a turtle, or a humanoid.
+The appearances of the last two Gods were finally shown in Dragon Ball Super Universe Survival Arc extended preview, and one looks a bit like a bird, a turtle, or a humanoid.
 The God is accompanied by a bearded Supreme Kai and an angel.
 One of the newest Gods of Destructions looks a bit like a darker version of Beerus.
-The God was accompanied by a Supreme Kai that looks like one of the Teletubbies.
+The God was accompanied by a Supreme Kai who looks like one of the Teletubbies.

-Based on the Dragon Ball Super episode 77 and 78 spoilers, the next two episodes will not be too exciting yet but they are still worth watching since more information about the other universes and Omni King’s plans might be unveiled.
+Based on the Dragon Ball Super Episode 77 and 78 spoilers, the next two episodes will not be too exciting yet, but they are still worth watching since more information about the other universes and Omni King’s plans might be unveiled.